-32. The limits on the exploratory fishery for Dissostichus spp. in Subarea 48.6 are defined in CM 41-04.
-The limits in force and the advice of WG-FSA to the Scientific Committee for the forthcoming season are summarised in Table 5.
+30. The limits on the exploratory fishery for Dissostichus spp. in Subarea 48.6 for the forthcoming season are defined in CM 41-04 and summarised in Table 5.

-Table 5: Limits on the exploratory fishery for Dissostichus spp. in Subarea 48.6 in force (CM 41-04) and advice to the Scientific Committee.
+Table 5: Limits on the exploratory fishery for Dissostichus spp. in Subarea 48.6 in force (CM 41-04).

-Element Limit in force Advice for 2014 Access Fishing for Dissostichus spp. in Subarea 48.6 shall be limited to the exploratory longline fishery by Japan and South Africa.
-The fishery shall be conducted by Japanese and South African flagged vessels using longlines only.
+Element Limit in force Access Fishing for Dissostichus spp. in Subarea 48.6 shall be limited to the exploratory longline fishery by Japan, Republic of Korea and South Africa.
+The fishery shall be conducted by Japanese, Korean and South African flagged vessels using longlines only.
 No more than one vessel per country shall fish at any one time.
-Carry forward Catch limit The total catch of Dissostichus spp. in Subarea 48.6 in 2014 shall not exceed a precautionary catch limit of 538 tonnes, applied as follows: SSRUs A and G: Dissostichus eleginoides 28 tonnes Dissostichus mawsoni 170 tonnes SSRUs B and C: Dissostichus spp.
-190 tonnes SSRU D: Dissostichus spp.
-50 tonnes SSRU E: Dissostichus spp.
-100 tonnes SSRU F: Dissostichus spp.
-0 tonnes.
-Season 1 December to 30 November Same period Fish by-catch Regulated by CM 33-03.
-Carry forward Seabird mitigation In accordance with CM 25-02 (night setting), which shall not apply as long as the requirements of CM 24-02 are met Carry forward Limit of three (3) seabirds per vessel during daytime setting Carry forward Observers At least two (2) scientific observers, one of whom shall be appointed in accordance with the CCAMLR Scheme of International Scientific Observation Carry forward Data Daily and five-day catch and effort reporting (CM 23-07) Carry forward Haul-by-haul catch and effort data (CM 23-04) Carry forward Biological data reported by the CCAMLR scientific observer (CM 23-05) Carry forward Research Carry forward Toothfish tagged at a rate of at least five fish per tonne of green weight caught Carry forward Environmental protection Regulated by CMs 22-06, 22-07, 22-08 and 26-01 No offal discharge Carry forward
+For the purpose of this fishery, the area open to fishing is defined by the research blocks in Annex 41-04/A (also shown in Figure 1 of this report).
+Catch limit The total catch of Dissostichus spp. in Subarea 48.6 in 2015 shall not exceed a precautionary catch limit of 538 tonnes, applied as follows: Research blocks 48.6_1 and 48.6_2 Dissostichus eleginoides 28 tonnes Research block 48.6_2 Dissostichus mawsoni 170 tonnes Research block 48.6_3 Dissostichus spp.
+50 tonnes Research block 48.6_4 Dissostichus spp.
+100 tonnes Research block 48.6_5 Dissostichus spp.
+190 tonnes Season 1 December to 30 November Fish by-catch Regulated by CM 33-03 Seabird mitigation In accordance with CM 25-02 Observers At least two (2) scientific observers, one of whom shall be appointed in accordance with the CCAMLR Scheme of International Scientific Observation Data Daily and five-day catch and effort reporting (CM 23-07) Haul-by-haul catch and effort data (CM 23-04) Biological data reported by the CCAMLR scientific observer (CM 23-05) Research Fishery-based research in accordance with agreed research plans, including the collection of detailed catch, effort and biological data (Annex 41-01/A) and tagging (Annex 41-01/C) Toothfish tagged at a rate of at least five fish per tonne of green weight caught Environmental protection Regulated by CMs 22-06, 22-07, 22-08 and 26-01 No offal discharge